 - providing effective management for staff and volunteers through supervision, support and training

-2. Provide all CJ Learning staff with access to appropriate updates related to current safeguarding practice.
+2. Provide all SMARTcurriculum staff with access to appropriate updates related to current safeguarding practices.

 - recruiting staff and volunteers safely, ensuring all necessary checks are made

-1. Ensure all CJ Learning staff working with or coming into contact with children or young people have an enhanced DBS certificate that has been annually renewed.
+1. Ensure all SMARTcurriculum staff working with or coming into contact with children or young people have an enhanced DBS certificate that has been annually renewed.

 This policy has been drawn up based on laws and guidance that seek to protect children, namely: